We've compiled a list of frequently asked questions and provided brief answers to help you get to your information quickly.

 - Once the update operation is complete, set the Portal State drop-down list to On and then select Update.

-Your portal will be restarted and a connection will be created with the organization again.
+Your website will be restarted and a connection will be created with the organization again.

-If the organization ID is different after the restore operation, or portal solutions are deleted from your organization:
+If the organization ID is different after the restore operation, or Power Pages solutions are deleted from your organization:

-- In this case, it's better to reset the portal by following the steps in Reset a portal and then reprovision it.
+- In this case, it's better to reset the websites by following the steps in Reset a portal and then reprovision it.

-We recently changed the URL of our Dataverse environment and our portal stopped working.
+We recently changed the URL of our Dataverse environment and our website stopped working.
 How do we fix it?

-When you change the URL of your Dataverse environment, your portal will stop working because it can't identify the Dataverse environment URL anymore.
+When you change the URL of your Dataverse environment, your website will stop working because it can't identify the Dataverse environment URL anymore.
 To fix this issue:

 - Open Power Apps portals admin center.